Carline Skipper (Pyrgus carlinae)

 |27668_male_Valais, Switzerland_22Jul11||23118_male_Valais, Switzerland_25Jul10||17436_pair_Hautes-Alpes_08Jul09|

-The carlinae underside has pale reddish-brown ground colour and the distinguishing features are the discal band which is quite narrow in s4/5, and the marginal mark on v5 which is rather long, regular and with a straight-ish internal edge (compared to other Pyrgus).
-Other factors that appear consistent are the "leaning bump" in discal s1 and the roundish spot in basal s7.
+The carlinae underside has pale reddish-brown ground colour and the distinguishing features are the discal band which is quite narrow in s4/5, and the marginal mark on v5 which is rather (but not always) long, regular and with a neat straight-ish internal edge (compared to other Pyrgus).

 |26491||M||a rather unconvincing C-shaped cell spot, but it is clearly carlinae.||1400|